 Blood

-Biomedia VR Game, WONDERLAND, Bloodcell, Bio inspired 4K VR, 3D prints, Mixed media, Dimension variable, 2019
+Biomedia VR Game, WONDERLAND, Blood cell, Bio-inspired 4K VR, 3D prints, Mixed media, Dimension variable, 2019

 The artist's blood cells have become virtual.